riandrea/FooTable-On-Rails/README.md

 ## Usage

-1. Add this line below before require_tree on 'application.css' file
+Add this line below before require_tree on 'application.css' file:

     *= require footable-on-rails

-2. Add this line after the above line to use the metro style
+Add this line after the above line to use the metro style:

     *= require footable-on-rails/footable.metro.css

-2. Add this line below before require_tree on 'application.js'
+Add this line below before require_tree on 'application.js':

     //= require footable-on-rails